GlebBatykov/theater/README.md

 A relative path is a path that is specified relative to the path to the current actor (when sending a message through the actor context) or relative to the user guardian (in the case of sending a message through the actor system).
 An example of a relative path, if we send a message through the actor system, with an absolute path to the actor "test_system/root/user/test_actor" - "../test_actor".

-An example of sending a message to an actor using the actor system with an absolute path.
+An example of sending a message to an actor using the actor system using absolute path.

 ```dart
 // Create actor class
 class TestActor extends UntypedActor {
   // Override onStart method which will be executed at actor startup